Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Simulations

 \section{Simulations}

-In this section, we assess the empirical performance of the quasi-Bernoulli model in simulation studies.
-We compare with two popular alternatives: Dirichlet process mixture and Pitman--Yor process mixture.
+In this section, we assess the empirical performance of the quasi-Bernoulli (QB) mixture model in simulation studies.
+We compare with three popular alternatives: Dirichlet process (DP) mixture, Pitman--Yor process (PY) mixture and finite mixture with a prior on the number of components (MFM).

-We demonstrate the consistency of quasi-Bernoulli model for the number of clusters $t$ when the family of component distributions is correctly specified.

-We set $p = 0.9$ for the quasi-Bernoulli probability in \cref{eq:qbsb}, yielding a prior mean of $1/(1-p) = 10$ non-negligible components.
-Alternatively, one could place a Beta hyperprior on $p$ to make the prior even more weakly informative.
+We demonstrate the consistency of the quasi-Bernoulli mixture model for the number of clusters $T$ when the family of component distributions is correctly specified.
+We set $\tilde{p} = 0.9$ for the quasi-Bernoulli probability in \cref{eq:qbsb}, yielding a prior mean of {no more than $1/(1-\tilde{p}) = 10$ components with mixture weights larger than $\epsilon$.
+The reason is that the random variable $K$ for the first time $b_k=\epsilon$ follows Geometric($1-\tilde{p}$), and the weights after $K$ are less than $\epsilon$.} Alternatively, one could place a Beta hyper-prior on $\tilde{p}$ to make the prior even more weakly informative.
 We set $\alpha=1$ and $\epsilon = 1/n^{2.1}$, which satisfies the theoretical condition that $\epsilon = o(1/n^2)$ in \cref{thm:consistent}.
-To have a fair comparison, we set the Dirichlet process concentration parameter $\alpha$ so that the expected number of clusters under the Dirichlet process prior is as close as possible to the one under the quasi-Bernoulli process prior for each $n$, as shown in \cref{tab:hyperparameter}.
+To have a fair comparison, we set the Dirichlet process concentration parameter $\alpha$ so that the expected number of clusters under the Dirichlet process prior is as close as possible to the one under the quasi-Bernoulli process prior for each $n$, as shown in \cref{tab:hyper-parameter} in the appendix.
 Similarly, for the Pitman--Yor process prior ${\text{PY}}(\alpha,d)$ where each $v_k$ follows $\text{Beta}(1-d,\alpha+kd)$, we choose $\alpha$ and $d$ to match both the expectation and the variance of number of clusters with quasi-Bernoulli process prior.
+For the MFM model, we follow \cite{miller2018mixture} and set $\Pi_K(k)=p^{k-1}(1-p)$ where $p=0.9$ for the prior on number of components, and $(w_1,\dots,w_K)\sim \Dir_K(\alpha,\dots,\alpha)$ where $\alpha=1$ for the prior on mixture weights.

+For each experiment, we run the Markov chain for 50,000 iterations, discard the first 20,000 as burn-ins, and use thinning by keeping only every 50th iteration.

-\subsection{Simulations with Gaussian mixtures}
+\subsection{Simulations with Gaussian Mixtures}

 To compare performance in terms of consistency and MCMC mixing, we first consider simulations using Gaussian distributions $\No(\mu,\Sigma)$ for the mixture components.